polykarposT/Tissue-Sample-Collection/README.md

 It's exactly the same with forms but instead of using widget here you use filter_overrides to add bootstrap classes.

 ## Models
 This project uses the default database which is SQLite.
 In tissue_collection directory and in the models.py file add the following code to describe what the web app will store in the database.
-Models are the tables in the database.
+The Models are the tables in the database.
 ```
 from django.db import models